 Self-exams are of no value?
 Nonsense!
 I am far too much of a gentleman to use the language I'd really like to use opining about the value of the government task force.

 Men, by all means, encourage the women in your life to regularly conduct self-exams.
 Think breast cancer can't happen to them?
 Or affect you?
 Think again!

 Women, trust your instincts--they are our innate survival mechanism; listen to them.
 Any abnormality should be checked, without delay, by a doctor.
 Something bad will not get better by ignoring, hoping, wishing, meditating, praying--or drinking.
 A second opinion is a good idea.
-And remember, if it's cancer, you won't know if aggressive or not until biopsied.
+And remember, if it's cancer (no matter type or stage), you won't know until biopsied.
 Delays can be deadly.

 Is my wife's good fortunes from self-exam the exception?
 Not by a long shot.
 Famous and not-so-famous women are coming forward, in hoards, every day with testimonials that self-exams and regular screening saved their lives.
 With each passing day the task force looks more and more foolish.

 The government's assault--albeit an initial probe--on breast cancer early detection and screening is only the beginning to degrade (socialize) American healthcare.
 There is no reason quality of care must be sacrificed while intelligently reforming the healthcare industry.
 But haste has us recklessly heading full-speed ahead in a dismal direction.
 A train wreck is inevitable.
 Marginalizing healthcare appears to be one objective of the reigning party's grand scheme to drive our country to mediocrity and that, in turn, will make us all vulnerable--as to healthcare and otherwise.